dalil01/KimboUp/README.md

 [![GNU GPL v3.0](https://img.shields.io/badge/licence-GNU%20GPL%20v3.0-blue)](https://github.com/dalil01/KimboUp/blob/main/LICENCE)

-**KimboUP** is an addictive multiplayer racing game built with **Three.js**, **React**, and **Next.js**, where players compete to reach the red flag as quickly as possible.
+**KimboUp** is an addictive multiplayer racing game built with **Three.js**, **React**, and **Next.js**, where players compete to reach the red flag as quickly as possible.
 Challenge your friends to frantic races and see who comes out on top!

 🔗 https://kimbo-up.vercel.app/

 ## Gameplay

-The goal is simple: reach the red flag as fast as possible. **KimboUP** is designed to be fun and competitive, especially when played with friends.
+The goal is simple: reach the red flag as fast as possible. **KimboUp** is designed to be fun and competitive, especially when played with friends.
 Here’s a quick overview:

 - **Multiplayer Mode**: Invite your friends and race against them in intense, fast-paced games.
 - **Kimbo Tokens**: You can play with or without kimbo tokens.
 However, without tokens, you won't be able to save your scores or enjoy the full benefits of the play-to-earn model, which allows you to earn prizes like NFTs and tokens.